KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. No image found.
 3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+4. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-RSS-FEED by Taolanoz](https://github.com/Taolanoz/MMM-RSS-FEED)